DynamoDS/RefineryPrimer/04-sample-workflows/04-05_community-examples.md

 <img src="../assets/sample/comunity.png" style="width:200px;"/>

 The submitted case studies should show the process from start to finish and highlight the benefits of working with generative design.

-> Lego Heads: Icons made by Smashicons from www.flaticon.com